Team Up Timing Guide (2 Hours)

 This setup cannot be done during the workshop — there isn’t time.

-• Objective: show that collaboration without structure leads to chaos.
+• Objective: get every student a fork and a Codespace, then show that collaboration without structure leads to chaos.

 • Demo: